sabeydeedaya/docs/src/pages/deep-linked-ads/google-ads-overview.md

 - Click to Conversion Event : 90 days
 - Click to Open : 90 days

-### Import Events In AdWords
+## Importing Events In Google Ads

-All that remains is importing Branch events into AdWords.
-After you have set both Branch & AdWords up, wait ~20 minutes, and go back to the AdWords dashboard.
+All that remains is importing Branch events into Google Ads.
+After you have set both Branch & Google Ads up, wait ~20 minutes, and go back to the Google Ads dashboard.
 You can expedite this process if you open your app and simulate the events you want forwarded.
-Navigate back to the AdWords dashboard.
+Navigate back to the Google Ads dashboard.

 1. Go to `Conversions`.
 <img src="/img/pages/deep-linked-ads/google/conversions.png" alt="Linked Accounts" class="three-quarters center">